-A ZMW is a hole, tens of nanometers in diameter.
+The ZMWs in our SMRT Cells consist of holes in an opaque layer, measuring only tens of nanometers in diameter forming nanoscale wells.
 The small size of the ZMW causes the intensity of visible laser light, which has a wavelength of approximately 600nm, to decay exponentially in the ZMW.
-Therefore, shining a laser up into the ZMW selectively illuminates only the bottom portion of the ZMW.
-DNA polymerases are anchored to the bottom of the glass surface of the ZMWs using a proprietary technique.
+Therefore, laser light shined into the ZMW from below is blocked from reaching the sequencing solution above the ZMW, providing selective illumination of only the bottom portion of the nanoscale well.
+DNA polymerases are anchored to the bottom of the glass surface of the nanoscale wells using proprietary techniques.
 Nucleotides, each type labeled with a different colored fluorophore, are then flooded above an array of ZMWs at the required concentration.
-When the labeled nucleotides diffuse into the bottom portion of the ZMWs, which contain the anchored DNA polymerases, their fluorescence can be monitored.
+When the labeled nucleotides diffuse into the bottom portion of the nanoscale wells, which contain the anchored DNA polymerases, their fluorescence can be monitored.
 When the correct nucleotide is detected by the polymerase, it is incorporated into the growing DNA strand in a process that takes milliseconds in contrast to simple diffusion which takes microseconds.
 This difference in time results in higher signal intensity for incorporated versus unincorporated nucleotides, which creates a high signal-to-noise ratio.
-Thus, the ZMW has the ability to detect a single incorporation event against the background of fluorescently labeled nucleotides at biologically relevant concentrations.
-Our DNA sequencing is performed on proprietary SMRT Cells, each having an array of approximately 150,000 ZMWs.
+Thus, the ZMW provides the ability to detect a single incorporation event against the background of fluorescently labeled nucleotides at biologically relevant concentrations.
+Our DNA sequencing is performed on proprietary SMRT Cells, each having an array of ZMWs.
+The SMRT Cells for the PacBio RS II System each contain approximately 150,000 ZMWs, whereas the SMRT Cells for the Sequel System each contain approximately one million ZMWs.
 Each ZMW is capable of containing a DNA polymerase molecule bound to a single DNA template.
 Currently, our immobilization process randomly distributes polymerases into ZMWs across the SMRT Cell, resulting in approximately one-third of the ZMWs having a single template.